From Home to Assisted Living: A Smooth Shift List for Families

 The logistics of move-in day

-Early days and reasonable expectations
+Early days and realistic expectations

-Health transitions within the real estate transition
+Health transitions within the housing transition

 The function of household after move-in